1. Knowledge Base

 3. Step 1: Booking System Preparation

-This article will cover the process of preparing Office 365 for Humly Control Panel, HCP, integration.
-It will cover the steps required for Modern Authentication.
+This article will cover the process of preparing Office 365 for Humly Control Panel integration.

 The service account will be used for authenticating and carrying the requests between the Humly Control Panel and Office 365 via EWS.
 Therefore we recommend creating a dedicated account for this purpose.